 An investor subscribing for convertible debt may require the issuing company to grant security (although this is not usual if the convertible debt is provided as a “bridge” facility until further equity financing is attained by the company in the near future).
 The type of security granted will vary depending on the circumstances of the transaction, but security could be granted over all of the assets of the company, or only over certain key assets.

 Debt for equity swaps can give tax advantages for both borrowers and lenders.
-Information on other helpful tax measures to consider can be found here.

 The tax position of both the borrower and the lender needs to be considered carefully to ensure a debt for equity swap works to the parties’ best advantage.